BrokenFlame/Docs/Partner and Merchant Instructions to get a SFTP user setup.md

-# Instruction to Obtain Access to Dekopay's SFTP Service
+# Instruction to Obtain Access to the SFTP Service

 ## Background